ForestAdmin/forest-live-demo-rpc/README.md

 ## RPC Agent

-The RPC agent is created to split your data into microservice, combined with a real agent and a RPC data source, you wil be able to acces all your collection as this is a normal agent.
+The RPC agent is created to split your data into microservices, combined with a real agent and a RPC data source, you will be able to access all your collections as this is a normal agent.

 ### Installation